 It is recommended that agricultural workers carry documentation indicating their agricultural profession in case they are questioned by law enforcement or other authorities.
-Samples of such documentation are available online, or farmers may contact the Extension office.
+Samples of such documentation are available online.
+One example may be found at: https://extension.purdue.edu/Whitley/article/36703.